AbhijitCode7/AbhijitCode7/README.md

 # 💫 About Me:
-I'm a Full-Stack Developer and currently persuing BCA
+I'm a Full-Stack Developer and passionate about learning new technologies

 ## 🌐 Socials: